Key takeaways

 Prednisolone or prednisone is given to cats to relieve pain and inflammation or treat cancer, autoimmune diseases, or adrenal insufficiency.

 Prednisone is a corticosteroid widely used in both people and animals.
 It’s similar to a natural hormone called cortisol, which breaks down bodily substances like fats, sugars, and proteins.
-Veterinarians use corticosteroids in animals to reduce inflammation (such as in allergic skin disease), control or prevent autoimmune disease flare-ups (like rheumatoid arthritis), treat certain types of cancers, and as hormone replacement therapy for animals who don’t produce enough cortisol.
-Though commonly used in veterinary practices, prednisone is inactive and must be converted to prednisolone within the body to act on cells.
+Veterinarians use corticosteroids in animals to reduce inflammation (such as in allergic skin disease), control or prevent autoimmune disease flare-ups (like rheumatoid arthritis), treat certain types of cancers, and as hormone replacement therapy for animals that don’t produce enough cortisol.
+Although commonly used in veterinary practice, prednisone is inactive and must be converted to prednisolone in the body to act on cells.
 This is a problem for cats.
-Their livers are less efficient than dogs or humans at converting prednisone to prednisolone, so veterinarians usually don’t use it in cats.
-They’re more likely to use prednisolone or another corticosteroid.
+Their livers are less efficient than those of dogs or humans at converting prednisone to prednisolone, so veterinarians usually don’t use prednisone for cats.
+They’re more likely to use prednisolone or other steroids for cats.

 What is prednisone used for in cats?